bkw777/TPDD_stuff/README.md

 Modified from [SECTOR.BA](https://ftp.whtech.com/club100/drv/sector.ba)

-Modified to include a continuus dump option without stopping at the end of one sector and no page breaks in the output, and cleaner ouput for easier processing by other tools.
+Modified to include a whole-disk continuus dump option without stopping at the end of each sector, and no page breaks in the output, and an alternate output format that's better for processing by other tools.
 Intended to be used with [LPT_Capture](https://github.com/bkw777/LPT_Capture).

 This does not require floppy.co or Powr-DOS or any other software installed on the portable, and this expanded version is a little easier to read and work on so the BASIC code is fairly scrutable, however unfortunately there still is a short machine language routine embedded in the BASIC code which is not explained or documented at all.